Nesvilab/FragPipe/docs/tutorial_offset.md

 <br>

 ### Set the output location and run
-8) On the Run tab, make a new folder for the output files (e.g. ‘offset_results’), then click ‘RUN’ and wait for the analysis to finish.
+8) On the Run tab, make a new folder for the output files, then click ‘RUN’ and wait for the analysis to finish.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-run.png)